hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 ## Using functions in Snakefiles

-In our example here, we only have 4 books, and just 3 are being processed.
+In our example here, we only have 4 books (and just 3 are being processed).
 But what if we had 700 books to be processed?
 It would be a massive effort to update our `DATS` variable to add the name of every single book's corresponding `.dat` filename.